 - Placing tape on the floor at doorways your loved one commonly uses (a line made with tape, drawn with pencil, etc. can help the brain cue the legs to walk “over” something when they freeze

-- Encouraging them to try a different type movement to get the body started, like raising a hand or turning their head
+- Encouraging them to try a different type of movement to get the body started, like raising a hand or turning their head

-Managing Parkinson’s medication
+Managing Parkinson’s Medications

 For example, some pills must be taken only a certain amount of time after eating.
 Or, a patch must be applied to a specific part of the body that changes daily.